Quest for Fame (horse)

-Quest For Fame (1987–2011) is a British-bred and British-trained Thoroughbred race horse and sire.
+Quest For Fame (1987–2011) was a British-bred and British-trained Thoroughbred race horse and sire.
 In a racing career which lasted from October 1989 until November 1992, he ran fifteen times and won four races.
 His most notable success came in 1990 when he won the Derby.
 He was later trained in the United States, where he won the San Luis Obispo Handicap and the Hollywood Invitational Turf Handicap in 1992.
 He was the first Epsom Derby winner to win a major race as a five-year-old since St. Gatien in 1886.

 Background

 Quest For Fame was a very dark-coated bay horse who was bred by Juddmonte Farms, the breeding organisation of his owner Khalid Abdullah.
 His sire, Rainbow Quest, was a highly successful racehorse who won the Prix de l'Arc de Triomphe in 1985.
 He went on to become an important stallion, siring the Group One winners Nedawi, Millenary and Croco Rouge.
 Quest For Fame's dam, Aryenne, won the Poule d'Essai des Pouliches in 1980.
 Quest for Fame was sent into training with Jeremy Tree at Beckhampton in Wiltshire.